SiliconLabsSoftware/zephyr-silabs/doc/getting-started-linux.md

-# Getting Started with Silicon Labs SDK for Zephyr on Linux
+# Getting Started with Simplicity SDK for Zephyr on Linux

 The steps below applies on common Linux hosts.
 Please refer to the [full documentation][main-doc] for detailed steps.